The LGBTQ traveler loves to travel

 In 2012, we spent a month Down Under.
 For 30 days, we traveled to Sydney, Australia, to be tourists; Cairns to snorkel The Great Barrier Reef; Sydney again for Mardi Gras with Kylie Minogue as Grand Marshal; Melbourne to eat up its foodie scene; Auckland, New Zealand, to be tourists; Waiheke Island for wine; Kaikoura to swim with dolphins; and then Rotorua to sit in hot springs.

 With all that travel, we each had one medium-size suitcase full of clothes.
 What at first seemed impossible was a lifesaver.
 When hopping from planes to trains to automobiles, elevators, steps, sidewalks and, yes, sand, we were all the better for our lighter load.

-3. Stay Off the Beaten Path
+3. Stay off the beaten path

 Costa Rica is a Central American country with coasts in both the Caribbean and Pacific Oceans.
-Costa Rica is known for being very very friendly to the LGBTQ traveler, with the heart and soul of its queer community in Manuel Antonio.
-In addition to seaside activities, Costa Rica boasts beautiful volcano parks, rivers, and waterfalls that are great for hiking, playing and exploring.
+Costa Rica is known for being very friendly to the LGBTQ traveler, with the heart and soul of its queer community in Manuel Antonio.
+In addition to seaside activities, Costa Rica boasts beautiful volcano parks, rivers and waterfalls that are great for hiking, playing and exploring.

 Another travel site is Ebab.com, which stands for “Enjoy Bed & Breakfast.”
-Ebab was the very first gay travel site, originally founded in 1996, when queer rights weren’t what they are today.
+Ebab was the very first gay travel site, originally founded in 1996 when queer rights weren’t what they are today.
 Ebab was founded on the principle that “everyone has the right to travel freely and without discrimination.”

-5. Stay Out of Trouble
+5. Stay safe

 Even though the queer community has made much progress in the last 20 years, especially in the U.S., homophobia still exists.
 Even the U.S. State Department publishes a useful page with LGBTQ travel information.